Starting an ecommerce store and not quite sure where to begin?

 One of the main Pinterest statistics to take into consideration is the platform’s gender demographics.

-Pinterest stats show the platform as a predominantly female platform, with two times as many female Pinterest users than male users.
-More specifically, six out of every ten Pinterest users worldwide are female (Pinterest, 2020).
+Pinterest stats show the platform as a predominantly female platform, with more than four times as many female Pinterest users than male users.
+More specifically, eight out of every 10 Pinterest users worldwide identify as female (DataReportal, 2023).

-Women also tend to pin more, and this higher pin rate may be due to the fact that women feel more of an emotional connection to the platform and often use it for aspirational and motivational purposes.
+Women are also likely to pin more, and this higher pin rate may be due to the fact that women feel more of an emotional connection to the platform and often use it for inspirational and motivational purposes.

 In contrast, not only do men feel less of an emotional bond with Pinterest, but they also tend to use it more practically – as a tool for visual bookmarks.